aelshehawy/academic-kickstart_ash/content/publication/publication1/publication1.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Közlekedéstudományi Szemle [Scientific Review of Transport]" publication_short = "Scientific Review of Transport"
+publication = "Working Paper"
+publication_short = ""

 # Abstract and optional shortened version.
-abstract = "An empirical review of various problems in Hungary's newly liberalized rail freight market.
-I conducted the survey with the help of railway undertakings and authorities in my capacity as Commissioner for Rail Regulation.
-The findings were used to support the government bill to establish the rules of the liberalized railways in Hungary, subsequently the Act on Rail Transport 2005/183."
+abstract = "An empirical review."

 # Is this a selected publication? (true/false)
-selected = true
+selected = false

 # Projects (optional).
 #   Associate this publication with one or more of your projects.